getgauge/gauge-vscode/README.md

 	$ npm run build

 This will create `gauge-<version>.vsix` file which can be installed via VScode's [Install from VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
 > Note: Manually delete the Gauge extension folder from [VSCode extensions folder](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/) for a successful uninstallation of VSCode extension

-# Install nightly versions

-Nightly version of vscode is available in bintray.
-To install a nightly version,
-- [Uninstall](https://code.visualstudio.com/docs/editor/extension-gallery#_manage-extensions) existing version of gauge extension.
-> Note: Manually delete the Gauge extension folder from [VSCode extensions folder](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/) for a successful uninstallation of VSCode extension
-- Download the latest [nightly version of gauge extension](https://bintray.com/gauge/gauge-vscode/Nightly/_latestVersion) from bintray
-- [Install](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) gauge extension from source

 # Troubleshooting